Are Dogs Allowed on the Eurostar Train?

 Since the Eurostar started running train services connecting London, Paris and Brussels via the Eurotunnel in 1994, it’s been easier than ever to travel between the United Kingdom and Continental Europe.

 But what about if you’re travelling with your dog or other pet?
-Are dogs allowed on the Eurostar train, and if so, what are the rules for travelling with your dog?
+Are dogs allowed on the Eurostar train to and from London, and if so, what are the rules for travelling with your dog?

 Dogs on Eurostar

-While pet dogs are allowed on trains in both the United Kingdom and France, surprisingly (and frustratingly) pets dogs are not allowed on the Eurostar trains.
+While pet dogs are allowed on trains in both the United Kingdom and France, surprisingly (and frustratingly) pets dogs are not allowed on the Eurostar trains running between the UK and France via the Eurotunnel.

 Why might you wonder?
-On one section of their website, it mentions that there is no space for animals to travel comfortably, but this doesn’t exclude small pets in a carrier, who travel in quite cramped spaces in the cabin of planes.
+On one section of the Eurostar website, it previously mentioned that that there is no space for animals to travel comfortably, but this doesn’t exclude small pets in a carrier, who travel in quite cramped spaces in the cabin of planes.

-Additionally, it is stated that the Eurostar is not part of the pet passport scheme, but surely this is due to pets not being allowed on the Eurostar in the first place!
+Additionally, it is stated that the Eurostar is not registered as a carrier of pets, i.e. part of the pet passport scheme, but surely this is due to pets not being allowed on the Eurostar in the first place!

 Then again, the prohibition on pets might be due to the Eurostar styling itself as a transport option for business people, who wouldn’t be travelling with their pet dogs.